lucasnorruva/ENTv4/README.md

 ### Running the Application

-For local development, the application now runs entirely on mock data, so you no longer need to run the `seed` script.
+For local development, the application now runs entirely on mock data, so you no longer need to run the `seed` script or Firebase emulators.

-To run the full application, including the Next.js frontend and the Genkit AI server, use a single command:
+To run the full application, including the Next.js frontend and the Genkit AI server, use a single command in your terminal:

 ```bash
 npm run dev
 ```

-This command starts all necessary services concurrently.
-The application will be available at `http://localhost:9002`.
-The Genkit developer UI will be available at `http://localhost:4000`.
+This command concurrently starts two processes:
+-   **Genkit Server**: Runs the AI flows and makes them available.
+The Genkit Developer UI can be accessed at `http://localhost:4000`.
+-   **Next.js Frontend**: Runs the main web application.
+The dashboard can be accessed at `http://localhost:9002`.

+Both services will run in the same terminal, and you will see logs from both.

 ## Testing